Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 What it costs: Entry to Jahaz Mahal and main monuments is around ₹25–40 for Indians and ₹250 for foreign travelers.
 The sound and light show ticket costs around ₹100.

-• Fresh bhutta (corn) roasted on coal during monsoon.
+• Fresh bhutta (corn) roasted on coal during the monsoon.

 • Local dhabas serve simple dal-bafla, a Malwa specialty.